 There is a Light Horse Memorial in Murrumbarrah, NSW which commemorates the birthplace of the First Australian Light Horse in 1897 and also features a bronze sculpture of Bill the Bastard carrying five men during the ‘Retreat at Romani’.
-And Bill has forever been immortalised in the form of a book by Roland Perry, aptly titled ‘Bill The Bastard’.
+And Bill has forever been immortalised in a book by Roland Perry, aptly entitled ‘Bill the Bastard’.

-By the sounds of this, I think there should be a horse race at least named after Bill the Bastard on ANZAC Day.
-What do you think Globetrotters?
+By the sounds of this, I think at the very least there should be a horse race named after Bill the Bastard on ANZAC Day.
+What do you think, Globetrotters?